 A tripod will help to reduce camera shake that can be a result of the longer exposures needed in these low light environments.
 This benefit is especially true when using a 3rd party camera app to manually control exposure keeping shutter speeds long and ISO down.
 Longer shutter speeds equal more light equals less apparent noise.
 They also equal the need for a tripod.
-A device like the Joby GripTight Mount will help you to easily attach your phone to any tripod via the ¼ -20 thread.
+A device like the Joby GripTight Mount from Amazon will help you to easily attach your phone to any tripod via the ¼ -20 thread.
 A handy little piece that you’ll hardly notice in your camera bag.

 10. The wired headphones your phone came with can be used as a cable release

 Everyone knows about the iconic white ear buds that come standard with every iPhone.
 What not everyone knows is that the volume buttons that are built into those very headphones can be used as a cable release to avoid camera shake when taking a photo!
 Simply attach your headphones to your iPhone via the lightning port (using the supplied adapter with a normal 3.5mm headphone plug works as well) and when you’re ready to take the photo just click volume up or down.